MyTime

 Manager self-service access is granted automatically when a “reports to” relationship is identified in UCPath.
 Managers are assigned access to timesheets and scheduling tools (Core Scheduling and/or Advanced Scheduling) based on UCPath job data and the job data of the employees they supervise.

-At go-live, all current UCSF managers and supervisors who have at least one position reporting to their position in UCPath will automatically be provisioned manager access and be granted access to the timecards and schedules of the employees who report directly to them.
+Current UCSF managers and supervisors who have at least one position reporting to their position in UCPath are automatically provisioned manager access and granted access to the timecards and schedules of the employees who report directly to them.

 Managers also have full access to the direct reports of their direct reports, so long as the positions of those employees are in a department (Dept ID) that the manager can access.